32bitwave/32bitcoffee/_posts/2025-03-3-title-Transistor-Simple-Switch.md

 categories: electronics
 tags: diy electronics
 ---
-Transistors in the simplest terms amplifies or switches electrical signals.
+Transistors in the simplest terms amplify or switch electrical signals.
 In these examples, a BJT 2N2222 transistor will be used to switch on and off power to an LED.
 Micro-controllers (like an Arduino, Pi, CV/Gate) use transistors to control things they normally cannot due to high amp or voltage demand and keep you micro-controller safe.

 How it works:
 * A low power source, such as an Arduino pin or low voltage, is applied to the "Base"
 * Electricity flows from "Collector" to "Emitter"

-Here is a diagram of transistor we will use:
+Here is a diagram of the transistor we will use:

 ![Alt text 2](https://32bitwave.github.io/32bitcoffee/images/paintBJT.png)